Try this special moist, intense but light chocolate cake with ginger, passion fruit and top with macarons!

 2 Wash and drain the mixed red fruits and whizz them to a purée in a blender or food processor.

 3 Heat half of the fruit purée with the sugars and cinnamon then add the gelatine (squeezing first any excess water).
-Mix in the rest of the purée and the crème fraîche then pour into demi-sphere silicone moulds (I poured into 5 half-sphere moulds, right to the top).
+Mix in the rest of the purée and the crème fraîche then pour into demi-sphere, briochette or muffin silicone moulds.

 4 Set aside to cool then chill in the fridge for 3-4 hours to set.

-5 When ready to serve, quickly run the bottom of the moulds under the hot water tap then upturn them directly onto each plate (I do this with the help of a pastry scraper).
+5 When ready to serve, quickly run the undersides of the moulds under hot water.
+Upturn them directly onto each plate (I do this with the help of a pastry scraper).

 Serve with white chocolate, rose and orange blossom mousse.